 Shrauger will co-lead the business with Mollie Spilman, a current Yahoo executive, the company said yesterday in a statement.
 The new unit, made up of existing Yahoo properties, will help connect consumers to marketers and merchants in categories such as autos, travel, jobs and retail goods.

-“Shrauger and Spilman are two extremely talented and experienced leaders who bring unique and complementary skills to our tremendous commerce opportunity,” said Thompson, former president of PayPal, the fastest-growing division of EBay Inc. (EBAY) “Under their leadership, both consumers and advertisers will benefit from Yahoo’s ability to close the loop between consumer interests and advertising spend.”
+“Shrauger and Spilman are two extremely talented and experienced leaders who bring unique and complementary skills to our tremendous commerce opportunity,” said Thompson, former president of PayPal, the fastest-growing division of EBay Inc. (EBAY:US) “Under their leadership, both consumers and advertisers will benefit from Yahoo’s ability to close the loop between consumer interests and advertising spend.”

 Thompson, after announcing 2,000 job cuts, unveiled a restructuring of the company earlier this month aimed at fueling growth and the pace of product innovation.
 The reorganization realigns Yahoo into three areas: geographic regions, technology and consumers, Thompson said in a memo to employees.
-The company, slated to announce first-quarter results later today, is trying to reverse the loss of users and advertisers to rivals such as Google Inc. (GOOG) and Facebook Inc. (FB)
+The company, slated to announce first-quarter results later today, is trying to reverse the loss of users and advertisers to rivals such as Google Inc. (GOOG:US) and Facebook Inc. (FB:US)